chain-ml/web3-copilot/README.md

     - `sh generate-pdfs.sh`

 ## Tutorial Notebooks
-The `notebooks` directory contains `tutorial_notebook.ipynb`, a council tutorial for creating an Agent with your own Skills and Chains.
+The `notebooks` directory contains `council_getting_started.ipynb`, a council tutorial for creating an Agent with your own Skills and Chains.

 To run the notebook:
 - Go to the following [Google Colab](https://colab.research.google.com/drive/1Tg_DCm92nCXEgslKdHwMc3-nj-Tpn6mO?usp=sharing) link